GBADsInformatics/GBADsDPM.R/README.md

 Further useful information on the DPM and the AHLE can be found here: https://gbadske.org/dashboards/ahle-casestudy/.

+In due course, the GBADsDPM package will be submitted to the Comprehensive R Archive Network (CRAN) for global uptake.

 ## References

 Gilbert, W., Marsh, T.L., Jemberu, W.T., Chaters, G., Bruce, M., Steeneveld, W., Alfonso, J.S., Huntington, B. and Rushton, J. Measuring disease cost in farmed animals for the Global Burden of Animal Diseases: a model of the Animal Health-Loss Envelope.
 URL: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4472099.